corkami/collisions/README.md

 UniColl has less control than a true chosen-prefix collision, but it's much faster especially since it takes only two blocks.

+Here is a [recording](examples/unicoll.svg) of a UniColl computation.

 ### [Shattered](http://shattered.io) (SHA1)